Dog fighting in the UK

 In 2015, a ground-breaking academic report, commissioned by the League Against Cruel Sports, revealed that a dog fight takes place in the UK every day.

-The three levels of dog fighting identified in the report are:
+The report identified three levels of dog fighting:

 Level One: Street Rolls